Van Dyke Parks: Background and child acting roles

 In the early 1950s, Parks attended the American Boychoir School in Princeton, New Jersey, as a boarding student.
 There, he studied voice and piano, serving as a coloratura vocalist.
 The choir performed nationwide, and Parks sang under conductors Arturo Toscanini, Thomas Beecham, and Eugene Ormandy.
-He also portrayed the title role in Gian Carlo Menotti's opera Amahl and the Night Visitors with the New York City and Philadelphia Opera companies.
+He also portrayed the title role in Gian Carlo Menotti’s opera Amahl and the Night Visitors with the New York City and Philadelphia Opera companies.

 Parks concurrently pursued child acting to fund his education.
-He appeared in the 1953 NBC series Bonino as the son of opera baritone Ezio Pinza's character and had a recurring role on The Honeymooners as Little Tommy Manacotti.
+He appeared in the 1953 NBC series Bonino as the son of opera baritone Ezio Pinza's character, and in the early so-called "lost episodes" of TV's The Honeymooners (originally presented on The Jackie Gleason Show), as little Tommy Borden.
 His film credits include The Swan (1956), starring Grace Kelly, and a Broadway performance in S. N. Behrman's The Cold Wind alongside Eli Wallach and Maureen Stapleton.
 Parks later stated, "I paid my tuition doing it, but I was only interested in music".